-The stated purpose of this enzyme preparation, namely, as a processing aid for use in the manufacture of bakery products, is clearly articulated in the Application.
-The evidence presented to support the proposed uses provides adequate assurance that the enzyme, in the form and prescribed amounts, is technologically justified and has been demonstrated to be effective in achieving its stated purpose.
+The stated purpose of the enzyme preparation, namely as a processing aid for use in the manufacture of bakery products, is clearly articulated in the Application and has been assessed as technologically justified and demonstrated to be effective.
 It was also concluded that the enzyme performs its technological purpose during processing and manufacture of food after which it is inactivated so does not perform any technological function in the final food.
 It is therefore appropriately categorised as a processing aid and not a food additive.
-The enzyme preparation meets international purity specifications.